 OFE has engaged a variety of communities and stakeholders, and continues to reach out to key financial educators and community leaders.
 OFE communicates directly with consumers through webinars, listening sessions, and large consumer events.
 OFE's outreach this year has focused on workplace financial education, youth financial education and policies, and identifying approaches to resolve common financial challenges for consumers.
-OFE held a number of events around the country to assess needs and establish its priorities in these areas.
-OFE launched a LinkedIn online discussion group for financial education practitioners, which shares information on trends, news, and practices in financial education.
 Engaging consumers directly on consumer financial education topics always has been, and remains, a priority for OFE.